Assistant Professor of Biology

 - My lab, in collaboration with our colleagues in Chemistry and the Tampa Bay Research Institute, are screening natural and synthetic compounds for their ability to ameliorate cellular and molecular pathology in Alzheimer’s and Parkinson’s models.

-When I’m not teaching, researching or mentoring (most of my time), I love spending time with my husband doing some NetFlix and chill.
+When I’m not teaching, researching or mentoring (most of my time), I love spending time with my husband.
 My current favorite TV shows are Fixer Upper and Game of Thrones.
 I also enjoy scrapbooking and celebrating with my church.

 Selected Publications/Posters/Other Works